 Whether you’re looking to learn to fly for fun or you want to become an airline pilot, flight training at Camarillo Airport begins with your Private Pilot’s Certificate!
-You’ll start your training by learning the basics: how to take off and land, communicate with Air Traffic Control and perform basic maneuvers.
+You’ll start your flight school course training by learning the basics: how to take off and land, communicate with Air Traffic Control and perform basic maneuvers.
 Once you’ve mastered those skills you will experience one of the most exciting and memorable days of your life, your first solo.
 Training will continue by teaching you to navigate to other airports and you will even experience night flying.
 Once training requirements are met you will focus on polishing your skills for graduation.
-While in training, you’ll complete online ground school with the Cessna Flight Training System which is designed to be fully integrated with your flight training.
+While in training, you’ll complete online ground school with the Cessna Flight Training System which is designed to be fully integrated with your flight school course training.

 With your Private Pilot’s Certificate you will be certified to fly a single engine airplane.
 You may continue renting airplanes in our rental fleet or you may opt to purchase your own airplane with the assistance of our Sales Department.
 You will be certified to fly friends and family for pleasure, day or night, in visual flight conditions (VFR).